 Paul S. feels like a genius.

-"I am absolutely bragging," he told my research team shortly before a presentation I gave not too long ago in California.
+"I am absolutely bragging," he told my research team shortly before a presentation I gave in California two years ago.
 "I feel like I have to, because what's happened to my retirement prospects is both wonderful and amazing at the same time."

 As soon as he explained his journey, I just knew I had to share it with you.